By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Substance Use Disorders.

 Substance abusers were segregated also.
-At first the thought was that “those people” chose to do what they do.
+At first, the thought was that “those people” chose to do what they do.
 We arrested and incarcerated the alcoholics and addicts.
 The thought was “they never get better” or they just need to quit.

 Alcoholics Anonymous changed our way of understanding alcoholism.
 Groups of alcoholics got together and talked about recovery, they got better.
-After Alcoholics Anonymous was Narcotics Anonymous, followed by hundreds of other 12 step groups and ultimately the creation of substance abuse facilities.
+After Alcoholics Anonymous came Narcotics Anonymous, followed by hundreds of other 12 step groups and ultimately the creation of substance abuse facilities.

 Treatment for addiction and alcoholism worked.